List of Green Lanterns: Bloobert Cob

 First appeared in Green Lantern (vol. 2) #46 as a nameless background Lantern.
 Bloobert Cob was later given a name, sector assignment, and history as online "fanon".
 These details were later canonized by writer Van Jensen in Green Lantern Corps (vol. 4) #31.
 Bloobert Cob was the Green Lantern of Sector 74, and was one of the Lanterns captured and replaced by Durlan impostors.
 When the Durlan fakes were uncovered, the Durlan commanders ordered their Khund allies to execute the Lantern prisoners.
 A squad of Khunds shot Bloobert Cob in cold blood inside his prison cell.
 Bloobert Cob was quickly avenged by his fellow Lanterns, who recovered their stolen rings only moments after his execution.

 Brik

 First appeared in Green Lantern (vol. 3) #12 (May 1991).
 The Green Lantern of Sector 904, Brik comes from the planet Dryad and, like her sector partner, is composed entirely of organic rock.
 Originally recruited by Hal Jordan, Brik was one of hundreds of veteran Green Lanterns to return to active service upon the restoration of the Green Lantern Corps.
 Brik once had feelings for Jordan, and her partner, Aa, suspects that she still might.
 In truth, her feelings are for another Earthman.
-In the non-canonical Green Lantern Versus Aliens Brik perishes on the surface of the planet Mogo.